valchkou/cassandra-driver-mapping/README.md

 ##### Available on maven central.
-Their Maven artifact magically matches mine.
+Datastax Maven artifact magically matches mine.
 But be aware it’s not the same!
 GroupId is different, Be sure you use correct one.
 ```
 MINE: